 Tone is the color and general appearance of properly brewed coffee.

 And there you have it – the ABC’s of coffee!
-Now that you know all the basic terms that are regularly used in referring to coffee, you should share this list with all your coffee-loving friends so you can talk coffee together.
+Now you know all the basic terms being regularly used in referring to coffee.
+Share this list with all your coffee-loving friends so you can talk coffee together.